DAFRAYAL/Simplest-LINUX-hardening-and-benchmark/README.md

 There's no application to encrypt existing folders currently 2024.

 Finally delete sudo service file format alter connection pre-emptive looper and all services in etc/systemd/system must be rooted.
-This is an overhead BIOS.
+Mostly this is an overhead BIOS.
 Meaning that when you enter any operating system, lower chances to go online with this security.
 That sudo service can appear and disappear depending on firewall.
 By then unless more software happens it was done.

-"Android sorcerers and deny more air is not"
+"Android sorcerers and deny more air is not".

-Here are some commands below

-sudo systemd-run --scope -p MemoryLimit=1000M -p CPUQuota=100% ionice -c3 -n7 *kworker*
+From the operating system start directory sudo systemd-run --scope -p MemoryLimit=1000M -p CPUQuota=100% ionice -c3 -n7 /*/ sudo ionice -c3 -p $$

-ulimit -f 100000 *
+sudo ionice -c3 -p *
+sudo ionice -c3 -p /*/*

-sudo ionice -c3 -p $$ or * or */*
+sudo ionice -c3 -p */*
+ulimit -f 100000 /*/*/*/*/*/*/*/*
+#
 sudo chown root:root /usr/bin/lwp-request/*
+sudo chmod 0 /usr/bin/lwp-request/*
+sudo chown root:root /usr/sbin/*cupsd*

-sudo mv /usr/sbin/*cupsd* /home/exzo/Documents and kill its process
+sudo chmod 0 /usr/sbin/*cupsd*

-sudo apt update
+sudo chown root:root

-Install FIREWALLD, OPENSNITCH, SURICATA, FIREJAIL, RKHUNTER, CLAMAV, PRELOAD on default over SNORT and UFW.

-Chrome works without error over the decoy user.
+#
 sudo apt install *-*gnome*
 sudo apt update
 sudo apt upgrade

-reboot
+#reboot
 sudo apt install *gnome*-*
+#reboot
+sudo ubuntu-drivers install
+#reboot

-All, after, things will be blue with. sudo ubuntu-drivers install
+#All, after, things will be blue with.

+Install OPENSNITCH, FIREJAIL, RKHUNTER, CLAMAV, PRELOAD, SURICATA, SNORT on default over UFW.
+Ask BING AI to configure FIREJAIL and RKHUNTER as service.
+For SURICATA and SNORT the configuration files must have the right device, interface, adapter name like wlp2s1, wlo1, eth0 and the home network range must be correct.
+Do not install FIREWALLD.
 #
 #
-I am using these permissions listed below.
+These permissions listed below are old.
 We grant ourselves with own user account name permission over folders.
 #
 #